emer/leabra/python/README.md

 # Python interface to Emergent

 You can now run the Go version of *emergent* via Python, using a newly-updated version of the [gopy](https://github.com/go-python/gopy) tool that automatically creates Python bindings for Go packages.
-As of now, that main repository of gopy has not merged the pull request -- see [goki fork](https://github.com/goki/gopy) for an updated README.

 See the [GoGi Python README](https://github.com/goki/gi/blob/master/python/README.md) for more details on how the python wrapper works and how to use it for GUI-level functionality.